rossmacarthur/kb-remap/README.md

 ### Number

-Any key can be specified by using the USB usage ID in decimal or hex.
-For
-example: Z has a usage ID of "29", which can also be specified as "0x1d".
+Any key can be specified by using the USB usage ID in hex.
+For example: Z has a usage ID of "0x1d".

 ## 🤔 Why?
 How?